Re-Reading Ishi's Story

 - Available for pre-order.
 Item will ship after March 8, 2021

-The heart of the analysis involves a five-play cycle, built around Gerald Vizenor’s Trickster-survivance model.
+The heart of the analysis involves a five-play cycle, built around Gerald Vizenor’s trickster-survivance model.
 It gives Ishi a voice he never had in Kroeber’s book and imagines an Ishi who was not the happy warrior in Kroeber’s book.
-The author follows the storyline line in Kroeber’s book, focusing on key events as recounted by Alfred Kroeber, and his associates Saxton Pope and Thomas Waterman.
-Chapter 1 tells Ishi’s story in his own words; chapter 2 re-tells Ishi’s capture narrative which includes the recording of his story of the Wood Ducks; chapter 3 builds on stories told about Ishi by Zumvald Jr.; chapter 4 criticizes Kroeber and associates for making Ishi return to his homeland, asking him to ‘play’ Indian; and chapter 5 takes up his death and the recovery of his brain.
-The concluding chapters address repatriation practices, genocide, indigenous ethics, discourses of forgiveness, and a performance autoethnography ethic for this new century, returning to the Kroebers and their autoethnographic practices.
+The author follows the story line in Kroeber’s book, focusing on key events as recounted by Alfred Kroeber and his associates Saxton Pope and Thomas Waterman.
+Chapter 1 tells Ishi’s story in his own words; Chapter 2 retells Ishi’s capture narrative, which includes the recording of his story of the wood ducks; Chapter 3 builds on stories told about Ishi by Zumwalt Jr.; Chapter 4 criticizes Kroeber and associates for making Ishi return to his homeland, asking him to ‘play’ Indian; and Chapter 5 takes up his death and the recovery of his brain.
+The concluding chapters address repatriation practices, genocide, Indigenous ethics, discourses of forgiveness, and a performance autoethnography ethic for this new century, returning to the Kroebers and their autoethnographic practices.